 - Courtesy and good manners.
 Pupils are recognised for showing good manners through their words, actions and body language and for showing courtesy consistently to all peers and adults in school - Focus quickly when asked to do so.
 Adults will use a range of techniques to gain attention of a group of learners, appropriate to the lesson or environment.
 These are explained to the pupils then positively reinforced. - Calm, orderly transitions.
 High expectations are set by adults and then relentlessly reinforced.
 'This is the way we do it here' 'legendary lining up', wonderful walking', holding doors.
 Pupils are expected to manage transitions independently during less structured times of the day. - High quality environment that is organised and tidy throughout the school.
 All staff and children have a responsibility to ensure the environment is the best it can be.
 Useful or beautiful is the school mantra. - Weekly 'Celebration Assemblies'.
-Individual certificates are given to children who have demonstrated our 5Rs 'above and beyond'. - Weekly 'Kindness Assemblies'.
+Individual certificates are given to children who have 'gone above and beyond' to demonstrate our core values of Courage, Compassion and Community - Weekly 'Kindness Assemblies'.
 Based on 'Fish Philosophy' where children understand and share kind words with each other and our behaviour code is reinforced. - Wear school uniform with pride.
 Pupils are encouraged to show their sense of belonging to the school community by wearing the correct school uniform and PE kit.